 Every mold damage scenario is different and requires a unique solution, but the general mold remediation process stays the same.
 The steps listed below illustrate the “typical” process:

-The mold cleanup and restoration process begins when you call our Customer Care Center.
+The mold cleanup and restoration process begins when you call us.
 Our specialist will ask a series of questions to help us determine the necessary equipment, resources, and personnel.

 Step 2: Inspection and Mold Damage Assessment

-SERVPRO Franchise Professionals will carefully inspect your property for visible signs of mold.
+SERVPRO will carefully inspect your property for visible signs of mold.
 Mold feeds on cellulose and water and can be hidden from plain view.
-They use various technologies to detect mold and hidden water sources.
+We use various technologies to detect mold and hidden water sources.

 Step 3: Mold Containment

-They use various containment procedures to prevent the spread of mold.
-They may use advanced containment procedures like negative air chambers to isolate the contaminated area with physical barriers and negative air pressure to keep the mold spores from spreading during the cleanup process.
-All fans and heating and cooling systems will be turned off to prevent the spread of mold.
+We'll use various containment procedures to prevent the spread of mold.
+We may use an advanced containment procedure, like a negative air chamber, to isolate the contaminated area with physical barriers and negative air pressure to keep the mold spores from spreading during the cleanup process.
+All fans and heating and cooling systems may be turned off to prevent the spread of mold.

 Step 4: Air Filtration

-Their specialized filtration equipment allows their Professionals to capture microscopic mold spores out of the air.
-They utilize powerful “air scrubbers” and HEPA vacuums to prevent the spread of these mold spores while the mold remediation is in process.
+Specialized filtration equipment allows us to capture microscopic mold spores out of the air.
+We utilize powerful “air scrubbers” and HEPA vacuums to prevent the spread of these mold spores while the mold remediation is in process.

 Step 5: Removing Mold and Mold-Infested Materials

 The mold remediation process depends on the amount of mold growth and the types of surfaces on which the mold appears.
-SERVPRO Franchise Professionals use antifungal and antimicrobial treatments to eliminate mold colonies and to help prevent new colonies from forming.
+SERVPRO uses antifungal and antimicrobial treatments to eliminate mold colonies and to help prevent new colonies from forming.
 Removing and disposing of mold-infested porous materials, like drywall and carpeting, may be necessary to remediate heavy mold growth.

 Step 6: Cleaning Contents and Belongings

-SERVPRO Franchise Professionals clean your furniture, decorative items, curtains, clothing, and other restorable items affected by mold.
-They use a variety of cleaning techniques to clean and sanitize your belongings.
-They’re also trained to remove odors and deodorization using fogging equipment.
+We also may clean your furniture, decorative items, curtains, clothing, and other restorable items affected by mold.
+We'll use a variety of cleaning techniques to clean and sanitize your belongings.
+We're also trained to remove odors and deodorize using fogging equipment and other methods.

 Step 7: Restoration